OutSystems/docs-product/src/ref/apis/auto/sanitization-api.final.md

 ### VerifyJavascriptLiteral { #VerifyJavascriptLiteral }

+**Deprecated**.
 Ensures the provided JavaScript only contains JavaScript/JSON literals such as string, array, or Object literals.
 If it contains anything else, an INVALID JAVASCRIPT LITERAL exception is thrown.
 Learn more about JavaScript literals in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Literals).

 *Inputs*